usgs/wdfn-blog/content/WDFN_tech_stack_spring_2022.md

 ---

 The goal of this post is to give a technical reader an idea of what technologies the Water Data for the Nation (WDFN) team uses, because it is both varied and ever changing.
-Broadly, we there are three areas that the WDFN team focuses on, and each have their own unique tech stacks.
-These areas are: Front end- for the User Interface; the back end, for databases and APIs, and Data Engineering, where we transform the data from upstream systems and prepare it for the APIs and ultimately display.
+There are three areas that the WDFN team focuses on, and each have their own unique tech stacks.
+These areas are: the Front End, for user interfaces; the Back End, for databases and APIs; and Data Engineering, where we transform the data from upstream systems and prepare it for the APIs and ultimately display.

 ## Front end
 The WDFN team's basic ethos is to generate semantic HTML pages.
 We use our own APIs to generate the information on our pages thus ensuring that the information that you see on a page has been generated from publicly available APIs.
 Care is taken to ensure that our pages have a common look and feel.
-We start with the [United State Web Design System](https://designsystem.digital.gov/) as the basis for styling our pages allowing our pages to be mobile friendly and meet accessibility requirements.
+We start with the [United States Web Design System](https://designsystem.digital.gov/) as the basis for styling our pages allowing our pages to be mobile friendly and meet accessibility requirements.
 On top of that, we have developed a npm installable package, [wdfn-viz](https://code.usgs.gov/wma/iow/wdfn-viz), which includes USGS visual ID components.

 ### Web server technology stacks
 The tech stack selected for the web server depends on the needs of the specific applications.
 We have converged on three different tech stacks.